Elena Dzamashvili: Career in Egypt

-Besides, Dzamashvili worked at the American University in Cairo and at Talents Development Centre (TDC) created at the Opera House.
+Besides, Dzamashvili worked at the American University in Cairo and at Talents Development Centre (TDC) created at the Cairo Opera House.
 She raised many prominent musicians, among them internationally known Mohamed Shams and Wael Farouk.

 She was in close cooperation with Alexandria Opera House, participating in various musical events similar to the concert held in 2017 when the Opera String Orchestra celebrated its 14th anniversary.

 Frédéric Chopin held a special place in Dzamashvili's repertoire since her early years.
 She viewed his preludes as the music representing all the emotions of human life and played all his works throughout her artistic life.
 She organized events dedicated to the 200th anniversary of the composer's birth in 2010.
-Four years later her two TDC students were among three winners of Chopin Piano Competition.
-Abdel-Rahman Bahieldin, one of Dzamashvili's students awarded first place, paid a due tribute to the teacher by stating in an interview - "I appreciate very much her brilliance... and her dedication and integrity outside of teaching piano".
+Four years later her two TDC students were among three winners of International Chopin Piano Competition.
+Abdel-Rahman Bahieldin, one of Dzamashvili's students awarded first place, paid a due tribute to the teacher by stating in an interview, "I appreciate very much her brilliance... and her dedication and integrity outside of teaching piano."

 While far away from her native country, Dzamashvili arranged several concerts of classical music featuring Georgian and Egyptian composers, this way contributing to strengthening of cultural ties between these two countries.

 Death

 Dzamashvili died in Cairo on 21 July 2020.
 She was buried at the Greek Orthodox cemetery in Mar Girgis historical area beside St George's church.